InnerSourceCommons/local-community/README.md

 Luckily this toolkit by the [InnerSource Commons](https://innersourcecommons.org) is just what you need to get your InnerSource community started. :)

+You can use the next steps as a guidance to start a new local community:
+* Announce the launch of your new community at the [#local-community Slack channel](https://innersourcecommons.slack.com/archives/C046MD5R5RT), and opening a pull request with the details of your local community  at [InnerSourceCommons/community-toolkit](https://github.com/InnerSourceCommons/community-toolkit/pulls).
+* The local community should have a point of contact (one or more human beings).
+* The communication channel should be clearly stated.
+It is recommended to use the InnerSource Commons Slack Workspace.
+* Please use either the country (e.g., #spain-general) or the ISO country codes (e.g., #es-general) as part of your channel name.
+This will help to have a consistent way to discover local community Slack channels.
+* If you’re planning to have local meetings, please share the URL where those are managed (e.g., as in meetup.com).
+* If you have produced translations, please share them as part of your local community work (e.g., those happening at the InnerSource Learning Path).
+Other assets such as Twitter, Mastodon account, other social networks or tools you may use, please share them clearly in the local community page README file.

 ## Existing communities

 * [Japan](./japan) - This is the first regional community that formed.
 Therefore much of the material in here was extracted from their work.